wanglab-broad/spin/README.md

    <img src="docs/imgs/github_idea_2-01.png" width="670">
 </p>

 However, a problem arises when smoothed representations of each cell are compared to one another.
-Physically adjacent cells will have almost identical neighborhoods and thus identical smoothed representations.
+Physically adjacent cells will have almost identical neighborhoods and thus almost identical smoothed representations.
 <p align="center">
    <img src="docs/imgs/github_obstacle_1-01.png" width="550">
 </p>